Jeremiah White (chaplain)

-Jeremiah White (1629–1707), was a 17th-century Nonconformist minister, preacher to the Council of State, and Puritan chaplain to Oliver Cromwell.
+Jeremiah White (1629–1707), was a Nonconformist minister, preacher to the Council of State, and chaplain to Oliver Cromwell.

 Education

 He was admitted a sizar of Trinity College, Cambridge, on 7 April 1646, proceeded B.A. in 1649, and M.A. in 1653.
-In his student years he experienced much mental distress owing to religious difficulties, but ultimately found consolation in the doctrine of universal salvation, which he later proposed and defended in a posthumously-published book, The Restoration of All Things.
+In his student years he experienced much mental distress owing to religious difficulties, but ultimately found consolation in the doctrine of universal salvation, which he later proposed and defended in a posthumously published book, The Restoration of All Things.

 Chaplain to Cromwell

 On leaving the university he passed at once to Whitehall, and became domestic chaplain to Cromwell and preacher to the council of state.
 His attractive person and witty conversation soon made him popular.
 His position in the household of the Protector brought him into close relationship with his family, and White allowed his ambition to go so far as to aspire to the hand of Cromwell's youngest daughter Frances.
 It is said that the lady did not look upon him with disfavour.
 The state of things came to Cromwell's knowledge.
 With the help of a household spy he managed to surprise the two at a moment when his chaplain was on his knees before his daughter kissing her hand.
 ‘Jerry,’ who was never at a loss for something to say, explained that for some time past he had been paying his addresses to the lady's waiting woman, but being unsuccessful in his endeavours, he had been driven to soliciting the Lady Frances's interest on his behalf.
 The opportunity thus offered was not neglected by Cromwell.
 Reproaching the waiting woman with her slight of his friend, and gaining her consent to the match, he sent for another chaplain and had them married at once.